MS-Platform-Dev/bank2table/README.md

 - Connect to online bank account and collect PDF file, apply renaming rules and save locally
 - Normalized global and line items in separate tables
 - Link to LLM and image recognition to improve parsing
+- Process statements in other languages (in addition to EN-GB and EN-US)
-- Separate list of regular, reocurring transactions
+- Summary of regular and recurring transactions (like standing orders, direct debits, etc.)